The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Apply the March 2026 Android security patch immediately on all affected devices
+• Apply the March 2026 Android security patch level or later to all managed Android devices.

 Patch Information